 Definition of Obesity

-- a person weighs at least twice his or her ideal weight
+- A person weighs at least twice his or her ideal weight

 We use the term “morbid obesity” because this degree of excess weight may considerably reduce life expectancy and is associated with an increased risk of developing conditions or diseases such as:

 Exercise is important to good health.
 But severe obesity makes you less mobile.
 It is hard to exercise or take part in sports.
-Severe obesity can also affect fertility.
-That means you are less likely to become pregnant.
-On the other hand, if you do become pregnant, you have more risk of problems during pregnancy and childbirth.
+Severe obesity can also affect fertility which means you are less likely to become pregnant.
+Even if you did become pregnant, you would most likely have more problems during pregnancy and childbirth.

-Risks in day to day living
+Risks in day-to-day living

-Obesity Treatment: Weight-loss Surgery
+Obesity Treatment: Weight-Loss Surgery